-Each of these practices is a door to stillness.
+Each of these practices is a door to stillness—indeed, stillness is at the core of what meditation is.
 You can experience peace, bliss, freedom, centeredness, and greater control of your mind, through many of the different techniques.

 Different practices were created to suit the needs of different people, based on their temperament, beliefs, and level of maturity in the path.
 So there is nothing wrong in experimenting with several options until you find the one that works best for you.
 Once you find one, however, stick to it and deepen in it.